MikroElektronika/mikrosdk_click_v2/clicks/tamper/DETAILS.md

 ## Examples Description

-> Tamper click is equipped with side-actuated detect switch.
+> Tamper Click is equipped with side-actuated detect switch.
 The switch itself acts as
 > a push button and has 2 Normally Open terminals, which get shorted when the force is applied.
 > The applied pressure closes the circuit, connecting the VCC routed to the first pin
 > of the switch with the INT pin on the mikroBUS.
 The microcontroller is then able to detect